jakegearhart98/jakegearhart98/README.md

 - 👋 Hey, I’m @jakegearhart98

-- I’m interested in applying the knowledge I've learned throughout my education to practical real world problems and creating new solutions to them.
+- I’m interested in applying the knowledge I've learned throughout my education to practical, real world problems.

 - I’m currently learning data analysis and data scraping.
 Also very interested in automation and databases.